Charlottesville Divorce Lawyers

 How We Can Help

-Our lawyers have over 30 years of combined experience handling divorce cases at all levels of the court system: from juvenile and domestic relations courts, to circuit courts, to the Court of Appeals and the Virginia Supreme Court.
+For 25 years we have handled divorce cases at all levels of the court system: from juvenile and domestic relations courts, to circuit courts, to the Court of Appeals and the Virginia Supreme Court.
 As a result, we have faced, and mastered, just about every issue that could possibly arise in a family law case.
-Click on the following links to learn more about the areas of law which our attorneys can help you with.
+Click on the links to learn more about the areas of divorce law with which our divorce attorneys can help you.

 Frequently Asked Questions